Hendrix-CS/csci150/projects/final.md

 late.

-Projects **must** make use of Python `class`es to encapsulate and structure data -- or have a well-reasoned epxlanation as part of the design document about why classes are uncessary.
+Projects **must** make use of Python `class`es to encapsulate and structure data -- or have a well-reasoned explanation as part of the design document about why classes are uncessary.

 Design
 ------